Respect, protect, enjoy.

 - Protect the landscape by ensuring you are following the Countryside Code, which sets out how visitors to rural areas can behave safely and responsibly.
 Take a look at the following video with an updated Countryside Code, produced by Natural England.

 - Protect the environment by travelling sustainably and staying local.
 If you can, try to journey by foot or bike.
 This means you’ll have a chance to experience our wonderful county as you travel, and you won’t have to worry about finding a car parking space.

 - Enjoy getting off the beaten track.
 We know everyone has their favourite spot in Herts - or maybe their favourite two, or three - but if large numbers of people head to the same place, it becomes impossible to stay safely socially distanced.
 Instead, seek out some new favourites away from the crowds.

 - Enjoy our wonderful waterways and towpaths safely, by following the important advice issued by The Canal & River Trust.

 - Enjoy supporting our local businesses.
 There has never been a more important time to support your local businesses, be it producers, local stores or farm shops.
 And with so much fresh, local food on offer, why not make the most of it? #SupportSmall

 - And finally… when you’re out and about, enjoy taking photos of your surroundings and sharing them with us @VisitHertsUK.
 We’d love to see them, and share them with others!

-If you are holding off from getting outside for now, or are self isolating and unable to leave your home, we’re totally committed to bringing the very best of Hertfordshire straight to you.
+If you are holding off from getting outside, or are self isolating and unable to leave your home, we’re totally committed to bringing the very best of Hertfordshire straight to you.
 Follow us on social at @VisitHertsUK, or sit back and enjoy an at-home tour across this glorious county with our new Virtual Herts experiences (Virtual Gardens, Herts on the Big Screen - A Virtual Tour).
 When the time is right and safe to do so, we’ll be waiting to welcome you with open arms.